HappyFrowl/documentation/BasicScripting.md

   * branches are like timelines that can diverge and converge
   * `git branch <name>` - create a new branch
   * `-m <oldname> <newname>` - move or rename a branch
-  * In doubt, keep an eye on the git folder to see where HEAD is pointing to
+  * When in doubt, keep an eye on the git folder to see where HEAD is pointing to

 * `git checkout`
   * `git checkout <name>` - switch to another branch